I want to enjoy my Week Of Nothing but I’m not particularly interested in taking on anything too impressive or productive.

 7. Engage in a few good karma projects

-I’m trying to get a head start on Santa’s Nice List for 2015 and earn a few gold stars that I’ll inevitably cash in on New Year’s Eve.
+I’m trying to get a head start on Santa’s Nice List for next year and earn a few gold stars that I’ll inevitably cash in on New Year’s Eve.
 I think I’ll work my way through some of these good karma ideas and hope that my NYE’s shenanigans don’t require a penance bigger than that.

 P.S.
 How to Hygge (or ’29 ways to actually enjoy winter)